 Each assessment task is awarded 0-100 points.
 The score for a single assessment task is the number of points multiplied by its percentage weight, and the combined total of score points for all assessment tasks for the course are added up to a final score between 0 and 100 which then translates into a corresponding final course grade between A and F.

-Assessment tasks 1 and 3 are assessed on a 100-point scale.
+Assessment task 1 and 2 are assessed on a 100-point scale.

-Assessment task 2 is assessed on a 100-point scale in three intervals:
+Assessment tasks 3 are assessed on a 100-point scale in three intervals:

 - Pass with distinction: 80% = 100 points.

 - Pass: 50% = 50 points.

 - Weak: 50% = 0 points.